 This storyline is a testament to any modern relationship that starts on a matchmaking dating site, like iris.
 Users meet each other and form bonds through screens before determining whether it’s worth it to meet in person.

 They share snippets of their lives, allowing each other to understand them a bit better through sudden glances and inside jokes.

 Viewers aren’t sure where either relationship is going, and Netflix has yet to unveil a season 2 drop date.
-But this viewer is hoping for a good, old fashioned love story that includes the funny day-to-days of any relationship.
+But this viewer is hoping for a good, old-fashioned love story that includes the funny day-to-day of any relationship.
 I'm itching to see how far Dr. Chan and Angela will go to strengthen their virtual relationship.
 I also hope that Mark and Maggie don’t lose the love and emotional bond they hold between them.